jkudish/WCSD-Git-Presentation/README.md

 This git repository is my [2012 WordCamp San Diege presentation](http://2012.sandiego.wordcamp.org/schedule/).
-Below is the outline for the presentation and later my slides will become part of the repo as well.
+Below is the outline for the presentation and my slides are part of the repo as well.
+You can preview the slides at [jkudish.com/wcsd](http://jkudish.com/wcsd).

 The idea here is that anyone can contribute to the talk by submitting pull requests or opening up issues for questions or comments.